laptype/XRFV2/README.md

 If you encounter any issues or need assistance, feel free to reach out to us.

 ## License 📜
-BullyDetect is licensed under the MIT License.
+XRFV2 is licensed under the MIT License.
 See the LICENSE file for more details.